Travel guide: Everything you need to know about travelling from Barcelona Sants (or the El Prat BCN Airport) to Andorra by bus.

-Andorra is a landlocked gem of a country, high in the Pyrenees, sandwiched between France and Spain.
+Andorra is a tiny landlocked country, high in the Pyrenees, sandwiched between France and Spain.
 At 468 sq. kilometres, it is one of six European Microstates.
-I travelled with Direct Bus from Barcelona to Andorra.

-At the Barcelona Sants Bus Station, you need to check in.
-You need your ID and get your boarding pass.
+Once at the bus station, you need to check in.
+You need your ID to get your boarding pass.
 Just like flying:

-The Direct Bus from Barcelona to Andorra starts at the Aeroport BCN and serves terminals 1 and 2, so it is a great option for those not wanting to spend any time in Barcelona.
+The Direct Bus from Barcelona to Andorra starts at the Aeroport de BCN (Barcelona El Prat Josep Tarradellas Airport), serving Terminals 1 and 2, so it is a great option for those not wanting to spend any time in Barcelona.

 Direct bus timetable posted at the Barcelona Sants bus station: